 The Chattahoochee River National Recreation Area makes up a series of parklands along the Chattahoochee River, roughly 48 miles.
 This river flows through the northern metro area of Atlanta.
 Float down the river (or shoot the ‘hooch) with help from these outfitters.

-Nantahala Outdoor Center Outposts: The locations of Powers Island and Johnson Ferry along the river have rental outposts for tubing, kayaking, stand-up paddle boarding and inflatable kayaks.
-Azalea Park and Don White Memorial Park along the Sandy Springs and Roswell border offer craft and equipment rentals.
+- Nantahala Outdoor Center – The locations of Powers Island and Johnson Ferry along the river have rental outposts for tubing, kayaking, stand-up paddleboarding and inflatable kayaks.

-Shoot the Hooch is directly on the Chattahoochee River just minutes from downtown Atlanta.
-Jump in a raft, canoe, kayak, tube or stand up paddle board and take a fun and relaxing trip down the Chattahoochee River.
-Make the most of the season.
+- Shoot the Hooch – Shoot the Hooch is directly on the Chattahoochee River at Powers Island.
+Jump in a raft, canoe, kayak, tube or stand-up paddleboard and take a fun and relaxing trip down the Chattahoochee River.

 Take Guided Canoe Trips

 The Chattahoochee Nature Center offers guided canoe trips, suitable for all levels.
 The nature center provides all equipment for guests.
 River Canoe Trips are for all skill levels (ages 6 and up) and take 2.5 hours.
 Family canoe days and date night canoe trips are offered.

 Hike or run the Morningside Nature Preserve featuring a sandy beach and tall swinging bridge on South Peachtree Creek.
 Hike Cascade Springs Nature Preserve to a beautiful waterfall and a historic springhouse.
 In Roswell, the Roswell Mill Waterfall is a popular place for locals to get wet.

 Visit Lake Lanier